 glGenBuffers= (GL_GENBUFFERS)wglGetProcAddress(" glGenBuffers"); // function can now be called as normal unsigned int buffer; glGenBuffers(1, &buffer);

-As you can see the code looks complex and it's a cumbersome process to do this for each function you might need that is not yet declared.
+As you can see the code looks complex and it's a cumbersome process to do this for each function you may need that is not yet declared.
 Thankfully, there are libraries for this purpose as well where GLAD is a popular and up-to-date library.

 Setting up GLAD

 GLAD is an open source library that manages all that cumbersome work we talked about.
 GLAD has a slightly different configuration setup than most common open source libraries.
 GLAD uses a web service where we can tell GLAD for which version of OpenGL we'd like to define and load all relevant OpenGL functions according to that version.